jason-kool/websafe/README.md

 > 6) To close, run `docker-compose down`

 # UPDATES MADE BETWEEN COMMITS
+## vC2.1 -> vC2.2
+> - Updated `SECURE/login/reset/secure_update_password.php` and updated designs to go along with it
+> - Updated the logo for insecure and secure site

 ## vC2.0 -> vC2.1
 > - Cleaned up the compose file.
 > - Changed container name from `webapp_secure` to `secure_webapp`.